What is Snagging and Shoud I

 The level of defects in new build property is pretty shocking.
 For example:

-This article points out that Shelter have found that 51% of new build homes have major faults.
+This article points out that Shelter has found that 51% of new build homes have major faults.

-And this report suggests that there is a crisis in quality of new-build homes.
+And this report suggests that there is a crisis in the quality of new-build homes.

 There are some shocking individual cases too.
 This BBC Radio 5 Live story reports on the new house which the builder said had ‘just’ 156 defects... but which actually turned out to have 354 different defects!

-You can find out how good (or bad) your own builder is by reading this year’s survey, here.
+You can find out how good (or bad) your own builder is by reading surveys such as this one, here.

 Ideally, you should have a snagging survey done before your solicitor completes the sale and before handing over any money.
 This way, you have much more leverage in getting the defects corrected.